-Figure 1-10 Rapid release at massive scale.
-Source: Rossi, Chuck; "Rapid Release at Massive Scale," August 31, 2017, https://code.facebook.com/posts/270314900139291/rapidrelease-at-massive-scale/
+Figure 1-10.
+Rapid release at massive scale.
+Source: Rossi, Chuck; "Rapid Release at Massive Scale," August 31, 2017, https://code.facebook.com/posts/270314900139291/rapid-release-at-massive-scale/ known as data operations, becomes extremely critical to ensure smooth data lake functions in terms of availability, performance, and security.
+Data operations eventually become the gatekeeper of the data lake with respect to code deployments, platform upgrades, and application support.
+All code changes officiating for production promotion pass through the operations process layer.
+Key deliverables of data operations are listed below.

-Data Lake, in its initial stages, acts as a playgroup to try out prebuilt analytical models that are well versed with the resident data.
+Data Lake, in its initial stages, acts as a playgroup to try out pre-built analytical models that are well versed with the resident data.
 As data lake matures to an instrumental level, it opens a war room for data scientists and analysts to be ruthless with data churning exercise.

 Situations like this give a glimpse of the pace at which "changes" move.
 And this calls out for a need of an administrative body that can operationalize these changes with negligible impact.
-The framework, known as data operations, becomes extremely critical to ensure smooth data lake functions in terms of availability, performance, and security.
-Data operations eventually become the gatekeeper of the data lake with respect to code deployments, platform upgrades, and application support.
-All code changes officiating for production promotion pass through the operations process layer.
-Key deliverables of data operations are listed below.
+The framework,

-- 1. DevOps handshake Data lake operations desk accompanies DevOps team at critical stages of development and deployment - Availability and maintenance Operations shoulder the responsibility of ensuring availability of the data lake infrastructure.
-They plan and execute platform upgrades and coordinate periodic maintenance activities. - 3.
-Release management Codebase maintenance and production releases are guarded by data lake operations. - 4.
-Monitoring of data flows and capture key data lake metrics Data lake operations employ a layered support model for continuous monitoring of data movement from mirror to analytical and further consumption.

-Runhook and standard operating procedures - Documents that

-describe formal and ad-hoc exercises to be carried out by data lake operations.
+- DevOps handshake Data lake operations desk accompanies DevOps team at critical stages of development and deployment - Availability and maintenance Operations shoulder the responsibility of ensuring availability of the data lake infrastructure.
+They plan and execute platform upgrades and coordinate periodic maintenance activities. - Release management Codebase maintenance and production releases are guarded by data lake operations. - 4.
+Monitoring of data flows and capture key data lake metrics - Data lake operations employ a layered support model for continuous monitoring of data movement from mirror to analytical and further consumption. - Runbook and standard operating procedures - Documents that describe formal and ad-hoc exercises to be carried out by data lake operations.

 When Facebook acquired WhatsApp, both had different privacy norms, which further called for an investigation on data sharing.
-The Electronic Privacy Information Center and the Center for Digital Democracy filed a complaint with the Federal Trade Commission (FTC) stating "Specifically, WhatsApp users could not reasonably have anticipated that by selecting a pro-privacy messaging service, they would subject their data to Facebook's data collection practices," leading to violation of Section 5 of the FTC Act, 15 U.S.C. § 45(n).
-It led to the revision of data governance laws at Facebook .
+The Electronic Privacy Information Center and the Center for Digital Democracy filed a complaint with the Federal Trade Commission (FTC) stating "Specifically,

+WhatsApp users could not reasonably have anticipated that by selecting a pro-privacy messaging service, they would subject their data to Facebook's data collection practices," leading to violation of Section 5 of the FTC Act, 15 U.S.C. § 45(n).
+It led to the revision of data governance laws at Facebook.